 We’ve got psychology specialist laboratories and counselling practice rooms that, when available to access, will let you develop the practical skills needed to succeed in the field.
 You’ll be guided by teaching staff who are leading researchers in areas including health psychology, forensic psychology and qualitative research.
 Even in eventualities where we are unable to be in the laboratory or classroom together, we aim to use virtual tools to help you develop key practical skills.

 Between the second and third years of study, you'll be encouraged to undertake an expenses-based year-long work placement.
 This will give you the chance to apply your knowledge, develop practical skills, and boost the chances of employment after you graduate.
 A range of established organisations are involved with our placement course, including Great Ormond Hospital School, St Georges Hospital, Priory Hospital, Institute of Psychiatry, Institute of Education, University College London, Holloway Prison, and the Metropolitan Police.
-The availability of placements is subject to the co-operating organisation, and we are working closely with our partners to make as many as possible available even during the pandemic.
 We also have provisions in place to help you acquire the employment skills you need

 You also get the support you need to succeed.
 From your Personal Tutor to your Graduate Academic Assistant, each one has studied your subject and will provide the support you need based on their own experience.
 If you need a little help with writing, numeracy or library skills, we can help with that too.